Updated on July 10th, 2025 by Felix Martinez

 Revenue fared very well during this period, never dipping more than 1% from year to year, an astonishing accomplishment given the depths of the recession we experienced.

-However, margins performed erratically due to input costs, and the company’s income tax rate also moved around.
-That led to lumpy earnings, but overall, revenue was basically flat, and earnings fell but quickly recovered.
-We see inflationary input costs as a key risk going forward for earnings, though the company has offset this headwind with material price hikes.
+However, margins performed erratically due to fluctuating input costs, and the company’s income tax rate also varied.
+That led to lumpy earnings, but overall, revenue remained essentially flat, and earnings initially fell but quickly recovered.
+We view inflationary input costs as a key risk to future earnings, although the company has mitigated this headwind through material price increases.

 We continue to see Tootsie Roll as a recession-resistant business under most circumstances.